How to sanitize a washing machine: germ-free laundry starts here (with expert tips)

 Knowing how to sanitize your washing machine is essential to ensure that your laundry stays fresh and free from bacteria.
 Complete sanitization of your washing machine is also necessary if your clothes have come into contact with chemicals such as bleach, pesticides, or any other potentially harmful substances.

-We often rely on the best front load washers and best top load washers to keep our clothes clean and fresh throughout the year.
-Making sure that you know how to clean your washing machine effectively helps to keep your washer free from germs and residue so that it always works efficiently and without any foul odors.
+We rely on the best front load washers and best top load washers to keep our clothes clean and fresh throughout the year.
+Making sure that you know how to clean your washing machine effectively helps to keep your washer free from germs and residue so that it always works efficiently, without any foul odors, and that it effectively cleans your clothing, leaving it spotless, fresh, and hygienically clean.

 Luke Gammons